What can a diabetic eat that is made with real food?

 Aspartame has been shown to cause neuropathy and retinopathy too…isn’t it odd that those are two of the most common complications of diabetes, and diabetics are generally some of the most loyal diet food and drink consumers???

 Splenda is another common artificial sweetener that is claimed to be safe as well.
 While it may not be quite as toxic as aspartame, it should still be avoided in my opinion.
 Stevia (a natural herbal sweetener) is a much safer, and I think tastier, choice.

-Note from Katie: The Sweet, Sweet Summer series will include a week (soon!) on stevia, including an interview with Jim May, said to be the first to bring stevia to the U.S., and also a week (later!) on artificial sweeteners.
+Note from Katie: The Sweet, Sweet Summer series includes a week on stevia, including an interview with Jim May, said to be the first to bring stevia to the U.S., and also a week on artificial sweeteners.

 4. EAT WHOLESOME FATS

 I know, I know…most dieticians would tell you to strictly limit your daily intake of fat, and to try to avoid saturated fats completely.
 But I assure you, that is not a recipe for health, weight loss or diabetes control.
 Your body needs good, wholesome, saturated fats to maintain the integrity of cell walls, protect vital organs, maintain hormonal balance, and even to lose weight.

 I talked about coconut oil already, which should definitely be a staple in every household, but there are other fats that are beneficial to the body as well.
 You will not find the words “fat free” or “low fat” in our fridge or pantry.